-Established in 1934, Greenville National Bank has assets totaling $421 million along with deposits totaling $350 million, which makes the institution a medium-size bank.
+Founded in 1934, Greenville National Bank has $421 million in assets and deposits totaling $350 million, making the institution a medium-size bank.
 Greenville National Bank, whose headquarters are in Greenville, Ohio, lacks premium access to customer service, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-With a commendable 4.2 out of 5 stars, Greenville National Bank proves it is a great choice and should warrant serious consideration.
-Greenville National Bank provides customers with multiple banking products, including savings accounts, checking accounts, CDs, IRAs, mortgage products and credit cards.
-Greenville National Bank has a fair savings rate; other popular banks have higher rates.
-If you're interested in stress-free personal checking, the bank's standard checking does not have a monthly fee.
-Using an institution with no-fee checking and a high savings APY is the best option for gaining the most income from your deposits while maintaining convenient access to your money.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+At a SmartAsset rating of 4.2 stars out of 5, Greenville National Bank should be solidly in contention for your choice of bank.
+Greenville National Bank has a choice of product offerings, including savings accounts, checking accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; other popular banks have higher rates.
+If you're looking for a checking account for everyday use, Greenville National Bank's standard checking account does not have a monthly fee.
+Finding a checking account with no monthly fee and a savings account with a high APY at the same bank is the best bet for getting the most income on your deposits alongside convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.05%, Greenville National Bank ranks poorly in comparison to the average U.S. bank.
-Its one-year CD earns at a rate of 0.30% and the five-year CD has a rate of 3.05%, while its highest-yielding money market account has a rate of 0.35%.
-Given Greenville National Bank's noncompetitive savings rate, you should consider opting for higher earning savings accounts with other banks.
+Greenville National Bank has a savings rate of 0.05%, which is fair in comparison to the average U.S. bank.
+Greenville National Bank's CD rates are 0.30% and 3.05% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account has an APY of 0.35%.
+Given its noncompetitive savings rate, you should consider looking at the competition to open savings accounts.

 How Greenville National Bank's Savings Rates Compare

-Greenville National Bank charges customers extremely low fees compared to the average U.S. bank.
-Its checking account has no monthly fee, which makes it excellent for anyone looking for a hassle-free account.
-Greenville National Bank unfortunately doesn't reimburse out-of-network ATM fees, meaning you'll be required to locate a Greenville National Bank ATM or accept the cost of withdrawal.
+Greenville National Bank generally has extremely low fees compared to the national average.
+Greenville National Bank's checking account has no monthly fee, making it excellent for anyone looking for a hassle-free account.
+Greenville National Bank unfortunately does not refund out-of-network ATM fees, which means you will have to find a Greenville National Bank ATM or accept the ATM charge.

 Greenville National Bank is a brick-and-mortar bank, with nine total branches in Indiana and Ohio.
-With mobile and web apps, Greenville National Bank makes mobile banking easy, even on the go.
-It does not provide access to all-day customer service with representatives.
+It also offers access to mobile and web apps for easy access and banking on the go.
+It does not provide access to all-day customer service with actual service representatives.
 You can get help during its customer service hours, which are Monday through Thursday, 8:00 a.m. to 4:30 p.m.
 ET; Friday, 8:00 a.m. to 6:00 p.m.
 ET; Saturday, and 8:00 a.m. to 11:30 a.m.
 ET.
-Greenville National Bank's online and mobile banking platforms get fairly high marks from users.
-The Greenville National Bank mobile app rates a 4.3 out of 5 (with 13 customer reviews on Apple and Android) compared to the national average of 3.8.
-Greenville National Bank's mobile app lets you control your finances by checking monthly statements, transferring money as well as accessing customer service.
-Greenville National Bank receives a superb consumer satisfaction score due to comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.
+Greenville National Bank receives relatively decent reviews from users for its mobile app.
+With 13 ratings on iOS and Android platforms, the Greenville National Bank mobile app has an overall rating of 4.3 out of 5 (compared to the national average of 3.8).
+You can use Greenville National Bank's mobile app to manage your accounts by checking monthly statements, transferring funds and reaching customer service.
+Greenville National Bank gets a superb consumer satisfaction rating due to comparatively few consumer complaints filed with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-Greenville National Bank ranks as a medium-size bank owning assets totaling $421 million as well as $350 million in deposits.
-Greenville National Bank's Texas Ratio is 6.31%, suggesting a tiny opportunity of failure.
+Greenville National Bank ranks as a medium-size bank and manages $421 million in assets and $350 million in deposits.
+Greenville National Bank's Texas Ratio is 6.31%, denoting a small chance of failure.
 Additionally, Greenville National Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis